Battle of Pesmes

-The Fight at Pesmes was a military conflict of the Franco-Prussian War, it took place from 16 to 18 December 1870, it was held in Pesmes, located on the river Ognon between Gray and Dole, France.
-In this fierce fight, a force of the Prussian's which included injured soldiers, Uhlan's and artillery, defeated the French army at the Ognon River, accomplishing its goal of breaking the bridge over the river.
-At the same time with this battle, the Prussian army - Germany under the command of General August von Werder had invaded Nuits-Saint-Georges from the hands of French commander, Camille Crémer on 18 December 1870.
+The Battle of Pesmes was part of the Franco-Prussian War.
+It took place from December 16 to 18, 1870, at the French commune of Pesmes, on the river Ognon between Gray and Dole.
+The Prussian army, which included Uhlans (light cavalry) and artillery, defeated the French army and achieved their goal of destroying the bridge over the Ognon river.
+Simultaneously, the Prussian army under the command of General August von Werder captured Nuits-Saint-Georges from the hands of French commander, Camille Crémer on 18 December 1870.